-Service revenue is generally recognized over time as the services are rendered to the customer based on the extent of progress towards completion of the performance obligation.
-The Company recognizes service revenue over the term of the service contract.
+Service revenue is generally recognized over the term of the service contract.
 Services are expected to be transferred to the customer throughout the term of the contract and the Company believes recognizing revenue ratably over the term of the contract best depicts the transfer of value to the customer.